-ADVB shall match the transmission encoding utilizing 8B/10B (or 64B/66B encoding for 16x FC rates and greater) as described in FC-FS Clause 5.
+ADVB shall match the transmission encoding utilizing 8B/10B (or 64B/66B encoding for 10x FC rates and greater) as described in FC-FS Clause 5.

-ADVB shall limit the Primitive Signal Ordered Sets to those shown in Table 3-15.
+For ADVB links encoded using 8B/10B, the ADVB shall limit the Primitive Signal Ordered Sets to those shown in Table 3-15 and all other Ordered Sets shall be ignored by the receiver.

 Table 3-15 – ADVB Allowed Ordered Sets (8B/10B)